achafetz/DataPack/DataPack/Documents/DP Identified Issues.md

             * F7 =INDEX(**tx_new_u1_T**,MATCH(Tsnulist,snulist,0))
         2. Copy the formula down to all rows in column F, TX_CURR (<1) [PMTCT_EID]
         3. Rename the header to TX_CURR (<1) [**TX_NEW <1**]
+5. Wrong SNU reference
+  - Issue: The current formula indexes the SNU list from the main Target Calcuations tab, rather than the HTC Target Calcuation tabs.
+This could reference the wrong cells if the SNU lists are sorted in different orders
+  - Affected Tab: SNU Targets for EA
+  - Fix:
+        1. Replace MATCH(Tsnulist,**snu**,0)" with MATCH(Tsnulist,**htc_snulis**,0) in columns S, T, U, and V
+            * S7 = INDEX(T_htc_need,MATCH(Tsnulist, **htc_snu**,0))